lydiahallie/javascript-questions/README.md

 ```

 - A: `{}`
-- B: `ReferenceError: greetign is not defined`
+- B: `ReferenceError: greeting is not defined`
 - C: `undefined`

 <details><summary><b>Answer</b></summary>